taeckyung/SoTTA/README.md

 We use [Conda environment](https://docs.conda.io/).
 You can get conda by installing [Anaconda](https://www.anaconda.com/) first.

-We share our python environment that contains all required python packages.
-Please refer to the `./sotta.yml` file
+We share our Python environment that contains all required Python packages.
+Please refer to the `./sotta.yml` file.

 You can import our environment using conda: